 Tips and tricks

-The Recipe Index on our demo is a good example for this case.
-We have customized our Sidebar area such that some menus are displayed only on the Recipe Index, categories pages, and search pages.
-This way your readers can browse through your recipes without going back and forth between the Recipe Index and the search results’ pages.
+The Recipe Index on our demo is a good example.
+We customized our Sidebar area so that some menus are displayed only on the Recipe Index, categories pages, and search pages.
+This way, your readers can browse through your recipes without going back and forth between the Recipe Index and the search results page.

-- Make sure you have the Jetpack plugin activated.
+- Make sure you have the Jetpack plugin installed and activated;

-- On your Dashboard, on the left menu, go to Jetpack→ Settings→ Appearance and enable Widget Visibility module.
+- From your WordPress Dashboard, go to Jetpack → Settings → Appearance and enable Widget Visibility module;

-- Click on the widgets you don’t want to appear on the Recipe Index.
+- Click on the widgets you don’t want to show on the Recipe Index.
 In the bottom right corner, you will see the Visibility button.
-When clicking it, a new section with multiple options will appear.
-From the first drop-down, select the Hide option.
-The next field selects the type of the web pages where your widget should be hidden.
+Click it and from the first drop-down, select the Hide option and choose the type of web pages where you should hide your widget.
 The last field tells you which specific page you would like to hide the widget from.
 Select them accordingly to your needs.
-The options will be automatically saved.
+The options will be automatically saved;

-- Go to the Recipe Index and you can see that the widget you selected will not display on the Sidebar.
+- Visit the Recipe Index page, and you will see that the widgets you selected will not display in the Sidebar.

 Now, you can edit the widgets you want to be visible only on the Recipe Index.
-For this, all you have to do is to repeat the step five from the above list, but please make sure that in the first drop-down you replace Hide with Show.
+All you have to do is repeat the fourth step from the above list and make sure that you replace Hide with Show in the first drop-down.